digiblurDIY/Website/docs/tasmota/index.md

 [How to Flash the ESP8266 or ESP32](how_to_flash_esp32.md)

-[New Device Procedures](new_device_procedure.md) - easily figure out the GPIO mapping for a new light bulb, switch, etc.
+[New Device Procedures](new_device_procedure.md) - creating a template for a new light bulb, switch, etc.

 How to Flash the ESP32-C3 in a ESP-12F Style Code Burner